VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 directory.

 The most widely used script is `scripts/install-agent.py`.
-The `install_agent.py` script will remove an agent if the tag is already present, create a new agent package, and install the agent to `VOLTTRON_HOME`.
+The `install_agent.py` script will remove an agent if the tag is already present, create a new agent package, and install the agent to :term:`VOLTTRON_HOME`.
 This script has three required arguments and has the following signature:

 .. note::